entando/entando-docs/vuepress/docs/next/docs/reference/deployment-structure.md

 * New database tables
 * Other extensions to the entando-core

-It is recommended that most extensions to the Entando Platform are made in the microservices.
+It is recommended that microservices are used for most extensions to the Entando Platform.
 However, legacy integrations, extensions to the CMS, and migrations from earlier Entando versions may require changes to the **entando-de-app**.

 ## App Builder
 The **App Builder** is the user-friendly frontend UI for the `entando-de-app`.
-A ReactJS application, it is served via node in the default deployment.
-In a quickstart deployment, the App Builder container is deployed in the EntandoApp multi-container pod.
+A ReactJS application, it is served via Node in the default deployment.
 It communicates with the `entando-de-app` and the Entando Component Manager via [REST
 APIs](../consume/entando-apis.md).
 The Component Manager provides information about bundles deployed to the Local Hub.

 * GitHub: <https://github.com/entando/app-builder/>
 * DockerHub: <https://hub.docker.com/repository/docker/entando/app-builder/>